erhant/crypto-notes/content/zklearning/5-the-PLONK-snark.md

 ## Step 1: Compile circuit to computation trace

 We will use an example circuit with an example evaluation.
-Our circuits have gates with two inputs and a single input, also shown as “gate fan-in = 2”.
+Our circuits have gates with two inputs and a single input, also shown as "gate fan-in = 2".

 ```mermaid
 flowchart LR